IoTPanic/s/README.md

 ### Message

 One every fragment zero of a transaction, the first two bytes of the message is the byte length as an unsigned 16-bit integer.
-After that, a 8-bit checksum follows and the payload than follows.
+After that, a 8-bit XOR checksum follows and the payload than follows.

+If the zero index packet is not recieved, the message is considered late and out of order and they will be dropped the same as a when the frame number received is smaller them the last recieved unless is a current transaction.